Key Points

 LOLER requires a thorough examination at the following points:

-- Before first use: Any lifting equipment that has not previously been used must be thoroughly examined before it is put into service — unless a declaration of conformity less than 12 months old is available and was not assembled on site.
+- Before first use: Any lifting equipment that has not previously been used must be thoroughly examined before it is put into service, unless a declaration of conformity less than 12 months old is available and the equipment was not assembled on site.

 - After assembly at a new location: Equipment that depends on its installation conditions for safe operation (e.g. overhead cranes) must be examined each time it is installed at a new location.